volta-cli/rfcs/text/0000-volta-updates.md

 The large majority of updates to Volta involve _only_ updating the binaries, without requiring updates to the Data Directory or Profile.

+### Managed Users

 For Managed users, updating the binaries will be handled by the team managing the distribution, making sure that they are always on the latest binaries.
+Specifically, we currently provide 2 binaries:

+- `volta` - Provides the functionality of all `volta` commands
+- `shim` - Provides the shimming behavior for all tools

+Both of these binaries will need to be updated by the group managing the installs, made available on the PATH for all users, and be in the same directory as one another (for discoverability).

+### Individual Users

 For Individual users, updating the binaries can be handled in 3 phases: